Sufhaf/Platform-Scroller-Game/README.md

 This repository contains the **documentation** for my A-Level Computer Science NEA project, where I developed a **2D platform scroller game** using **C# and .NET**.
 Unfortunately, the game files are no longer accessible, but this document outlines the **development process, key features, and evaluation** of the project.

-Please use the navigation pane on the word document as it a long document.
+Please use the table of contents on the PDF document as it a long document.
 All the code screenshots are near the bottom if you wish to see it.
+Download the PDF document by clicking on the file and then navigating to the "..." on the top right and download it.
 ---

 ## 📌 About the Project